bbauska/W3Cx-3of5/README.md

 <h3 id="ch2-2-1">2.2.1 The &lt;video&gt; Element</h3>

-Until 2012, it was only possible to integrate an audio or video player using the proprietary Flash technology, marketed by the company Macromedia (later acquired by Adobe).
-The <video> element of HTML5 is one of the three "Flash killers" (the others being <audio> for the sound and <canvas> for drawing and animation).
+<p>Until 2012, it was only possible to integrate an audio or video player using the proprietary Flash technology, marketed by the company Macromedia (later acquired by Adobe).
+The &lt;video&gt; element of HTML5 is one of the three "Flash killers" (the others being &lt;audio&gt; for the sound and &lt;canvas&gt; for drawing and animation).
-<i>(Note that Adobe [no longer supports Flash Player](https://www.adobe.com/products/flashplayer/end-of-life.html) since December 31, 2020)</i>
+<i>(Note that Adobe <a href="https://www.adobe.com/products/flashplayer/end-of-life.html">no longer supports Flash Player</a> since December 31, 2020)</i></p>

 <h4>Check the HTML code of the following CodePen:</h4>